How do I find my advisor?

 What happens if I drop below full load?

 As long as your hours remain at or above 12 hours, you are at full load.
-Going below MIGHT influence scholarships and loans so be sure to check with Scholarships and Financial Aid at 17 Canfield Administration Building.
-Housing is generally safe down to half load, but you may wish to verify at 1115 N. 16th St. (472-3561).
+Going below might influence scholarships and loans so check with the UNL Office of Scholarships and Financial Aid (17 Canfield Administration Building).
+Housing is generally safe down to half load, but you may wish to verify with University Housing (1115 N. 16th St. / 472-3561).
 International students may have difficulties with visas!

 I have been academically dismissed.
 Help!

 You have two semesters (including summer, possibly) to be away from UNL.
-During that time, work or take courses at a community college, -- in other words, anything to demonstrate your preparedness upon applying to return.
-If you wish to appeal, forms are available at the Dean's Office, 114 Othmer Hall, and your adviser can help with this.
+During that time, consider working or take courses at a community college: these can help demonstrate your preparedness upon applying to return.
+If you wish to appeal, forms are available at the Dean's Office, 114 Othmer Hall, and your advisor can help with this.